Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Analysis and Results

-\paragraph{Analysis Using k-means Clustering} As a further analysis, we look at all the corresponding embeddings and apply k-means clustering from \href{https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html}{scikit-learn} individually for backchannels/fillers in the English and Japanese data.
-The motivation for this analysis is based on the fact that backchannels/fillers, as functional words, often have different pragmatic functions (e.g., indicating agreement, hesitation, etc.; \citealt{petukhova2009towards}).
-A similar idea has been discussed in the annotation work of \citet[fig.~4]{figueroa-etal-2022-annotation}, who reveals that the same backchannel/filler can have several different communicative functions.
-In terms of our study targets, for example, the Japanese backchannel/filler \begin{CJK}{UTF8}{min} `うん'(un, `yeah')\end{CJK} can indicate both `confirmation' and `hesitation'.
-When LMs have limited knowledge of backchannels/fillers and are asked to generate the representation, models will usually give random vector values to them, which will lead to two possible clustering results: either a large $k$ value or small $k$ value.
+\paragraph{Analysis Using K-Means Clustering} As a further analysis, we look at all the corresponding embeddings and apply k-means clustering (from \href{https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html}{scikit-learn}) individually for backchannels/fillers in the English and Japanese data.
+This analysis is motivated by the fact that backchannels/fillers, as functional words, often have different pragmatic functions (e.g., indicating agreement, hesitation, etc.; \citealt{petukhova2009towards}).
+A similar idea was discussed in annotation work, which revealed that the same backchannel/filler can serve several different communicative functions \citep[fig.~4]{figueroa-etal-2022-annotation}.
+In terms of our study targets, for example, the Japanese backchannel/filler \begin{CJK}{UTF8}{min}`うん' (un, `yeah')\end{CJK} can indicate both `confirmation' and `hesitation'.
+When LMs have limited knowledge of backchannels/fillers and are asked to generate their representation, models will usually give random vector values to them, which will lead to two possible clustering results: either a large or a small $k$ value.
 Therefore, if fine-tuning can improve the representation learning of backchannels/fillers, we should expect that the clustering effect of their embeddings will be more salient after fine-tuning.
-That is to say, in general we should see an increase in $k$ value, which can indicate that fine-tuned LM's meaning representation can reflect different pragmatic functions of backchannels/fillers if $k$ was small; In contrast, if the $k$ value is initially large, it should be smaller after fine-tuning.
+That is to say, in general we should see an increase in $k$ value, which can indicate that fine-tuned LM's meaning representation can reflect different pragmatic functions of backchannels/fillers if $k$ was small; in contrast, if the $k$ value is initially large, it should be smaller after fine-tuning.

+We first look at how our proposed approaches can distinguish the meaning representations of different backchannels/fillers.
+We perform $k$-means clustering and select the associated centroids (embedding values) of the backchannels/fillers before and after fine-tuning (\textbf{NTP} and \textbf{MASK}).
+The centroids are later averaged to produce a single representative embedding for each backchannel/filler.
+We select the top-15 most frequent backchannels/fillers and use confusion matrices (based on Euclidean distance) to capture the difference before and after fine-tuning.

+Figure~\ref{fig:mtja2} shows a representative confusion matrix, where Qwen-8B is fine-tuned on Japanese dialogue data under the one-context setting (see Appendix~\ref{app:conmatric} for the other confusion matrices).
+In the confusion matrix, darker colours indicate greater distances and lighter colours indicate greater similarity.
+As can be seen, the inter-difference among the different backchannels/filler is more salient after fine-tuning.
+For example, the embeddings of the backchannel \begin{CJK}{UTF8}{min}`ね' (ne, `right?', `hmm', etc.)\end{CJK} are separated from the embeddings of \begin{CJK}{UTF8}{min}`はい' (hai, `yes', `mm-hmm', etc.)\end{CJK}